Thinkful-Ed/starter-jsdom-assignment/README.md

 #### `main()`

-This is teh starting point of the code.
+This is the starting point of the code.
 Call the necessary functions to add event listeners then render the contacts.

 ## License